sciZer0/7/v/README.md

 There is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.

-About Vitalik

-He is the big brand in the industry.
-And moreover, his efforts helped us to form our understanding and our vision.

 <p>&nbsp</p>
 <p>&nbsp</p>